Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for CF Prevention

 \textbf{CIL.} CFID~\cite{DBLP:conf/coling/LiZCGZZ22} replays raw samples with a dynamic weighting to control the sample weight.
 CID~\cite{DBLP:journals/corr/abs-2108-04445} further considers the imbalance between the rich new data and the small old data.
 CID also leverages the idea in the imbalanced learning community (Inter-class margin loss and cosine normalization) to alleviate the data imbalance issue in replay.

-\textbf{TILw for CPost.} Continual-T0~\cite{scialom2022continual} saves 1\% of the previous task samples in the memory buffer.
-It can preserve previous knowledge quite well and even preserve the zero-shot performance of the T0 model.
+\textbf{DIL (w/o ID; DP).} ``DP'' refers to domain-adaptive pre-training.
+Continual-T0~\cite{scialom2022continual} saves 1\% of the previous task samples in the memory buffer.
+It can preserve previous knowledge well and even preserve the zero-shot performance of the T0 model.
+ELLE~\cite{qin2022elle} uses a large memory buffer (around 1G per task).